Azure/azure-sdk-for-go/sdk/storage/azblob/README.md

 * To create a new Storage account, you can use [Azure Portal][azure_portal_create_account], [Azure PowerShell][azure_powershell_create_account], or [Azure CLI][azure_cli_create_account].

 ### Install the package
-* Install the Azure blob storage for Go with `go get`:
+* Install the Azure Blob Storage client module for Go with `go get`:
 ```bash
 go get github.com/Azure/azure-sdk-for-go/sdk/storage/azblob
 ```